Veterinary Technician Schools in Virginia

 Tidewater Community College

-Tidewater Community College offers an associate of applied science (AAS) in veterinary technology at their Virginia Beach campus that is designed for professionals who are already veterinary assistants working a minimum of 20 hours per week.
+Tidewater Community College offers an associate of applied science (AAS) in veterinary technology at their Virginia Beach campus designed for professionals already veterinary assistants working a minimum of 20 hours per week.
 Courses in this 63-credit six-semester program meet twice per week.
-Students must participate in all-day labs three to four days per semester for study and testing.
+Students must participate in all-day labs for study and testing three to four days per semester.

-Coursework in the program includes animal breeds and behavior; anatomy and physiology of domestic animals; introduction to laboratory, zoo, and wildlife medicine; and animal pharmacology.
-Students will also be expected to complete 13 credits of general education courses before being admitted to the vet tech program.
-Tidewater Community College boasts an impressive 92 percent pass rate for first timers taking the VTNE.
+The program’s coursework includes animal breeds and behavior, anatomy and physiology of domestic animals, introduction to laboratory, zoo, and wildlife medicine, and animal pharmacology.
+Students are also expected to complete 13 credits of general education courses before being admitted to the vet tech program.
+Tidewater Community College boasts an impressive 92 percent pass rate for first-timers taking the VTNE between 2020 and 2023.

 • Location: Virginia Beach, VA